jl118/react-portfolio/README.md

   ## Description

   This is a rough draft of a professional portfolio using React.

+  Upcoming Features: A working projects carousel that allows the user to actually click on the links 😑

   ## Table of Contents
   * [Usage](#usage)
   * [License](#license)